 Prescribed herbivory should be considered when the targeted vegetation to be reduced or modified is grass, forbs, or shrubs.
 Herbivores may also be appropriate in forested vegetation types when the targeted vegetation is shrubs and brush, such as in fuel break maintenance.
 Vegetation characteristics to evaluate include:

 • Species Composition: Understanding the vegetation species on the ground will aid the grazing operator in identifying the appropriate animal for the job.
 Any noxious weeds on site should also be identified.
-This information may dictate the timing of grazing for when the vegetation is most palatable and any noxious weeds are unlikely to be spread.
+This information may dictate project timing by considering when the vegetation is most palatable, if the noxious weeds can be grazed before seed set to minimize seed production, or avoiding noxious weeds that have already set seed to minimize seed spread..

 • Height: Goats can browse only as high as they can get their mouth when standing on their hind legs, or about 7 feet.
 Any vegetation higher than this is unlikely to be adequately grazed to meet fuel reduction goals.